ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Techniques

-\NAME's techniques support multiple failures. \NAME guarantees continued training up to \(DP-1\) simultaneous worker failures, where $DP$ is the number of data-parallel pipelines, as one functional worker exists for each pipeline stage. \NAME can probabilistically sustain more failures, as long as there is at least one functional worker per stage across all data parallel pipelines.
+\NAME supports multiple failures and rejoins. \NAME guarantees continued training up to \(DP-1\) simultaneous worker failures, as in the worst case \(DP\) failures can disable all the data-parallel peers of a pipeline stage.
+However, \NAME can probabilistically sustain more failures, as long as there is at least one functional worker per stage across all data parallel pipelines.
 Figure~\ref{fig:recoverable} shows how \NAME can recover from more than \(DP-1\) failures.
-Despite 8 simultaneous failures -- \textit{2/3 of the GPUs!} -- \NAME continues training.
+Despite 8 simultaneous failures -- \textit{2/3 of the GPUs!} -- \NAME ensures continual training.

 As workers are repaired, \NAME can re-insert them back into the adapted pipeline schedule, reducing the probability of high counts of concurrent failures.
+Unlike unexpected failures, planned worker additions occur at iteration boundaries to overlap any data copying overhead with the previous iteration.
+Once a worker rejoins, \NAME ceases rerouting micro-batches and sends all micro-batches from the previous stage to the recovered worker.

-In the rare event that simultaneous failures affect a single data parallel group as shown in Figure~\ref{fig:not-recoverable}, \NAME resorts to current resilience solutions: calculate an efficient hybrid-parallel scheme for the remaining nodes, configure it across all workers by restoring from a recent checkpoint, and resume training at the speed the new parallelism scheme allows.
+In the worst-case scenario, where simultaneous failures impact a single data-parallel group (as shown in Figure~\ref{fig:not-recoverable}), \NAME falls back on existing resilience strategies: it calculates an efficient hybrid-parallel scheme for the remaining nodes, configures it across all workers by restoring from a recent checkpoint, and resumes training at the speed supported by the new parallelism.

-{\bf Multi-GPU Servers and Tensor Parallelism.} Training systems commonly employ servers with multiple GPUs.
-A favoured configuration involves HGX/DGX servers with 8 GPUs connected in an all-to-all manner using NVLink and NVSwitches~\cite{dgx}.
-Similar to Oobleck and Bamboo, we consider a whole server as the unit of failure.
+{\bf Multi-GPU Servers and Tensor Parallelism.} Training systems commonly employ servers equipped with multiple GPUs.
+A favoured configuration features HGX/DGX servers with 8 GPUs connected in an all-to-all manner using NVLink and NVSwitches~\cite{dgx}.
+Similar to Oobleck and Bamboo, we treat an entire server as the unit of failure.
 This approach is pragmatic because servicing even one faulty GPU board necessitates taking the entire server offline.
-Moreover, software faults, CPU issues, connectivity problems, and power or cooling issues can also incapacitate a whole server.
-We also need to account for the level of tensor parallelism.
-Most training systems apply tensor parallelism within a multi-GPU server to leverage the high-bandwidth NVLink connections.
-In cases where tensor parallelism spans multiple servers, \NAME, along with Oobleck and Bamboo, identifies the collective group of tensor-parallel servers as a unit of failure.
+Additionally, issues such as software malfunctions, CPU issues, connectivity disruptions, and power or cooling issues can incapacitate an entire server.
+Most training systems implement tensor parallelism within a multi-GPU server to leverage the high-bandwidth NVLink connections.
+However, a tensor parallel group can extend across multiple servers.
+In such cases, \NAME, along with Oobleck and Bamboo, classifies the entire group of tensor-parallel servers as a single unit of failure.